An Algorithmic Theory of Integer Programming: Hardness and Lower Bounds

+we can scale $b^\prime \df b \cdot \Delta^{k^{\ell-1}}$, and the new instance implies $1 \leq r \leq \ell -1$.
+We multiplied each number in the instance by at most $b$, which is assumed to be the largest integer.
+The rest of the proof holds for the modified instance, up to the Estimate~\eqref{eq:aux9}, where we use that the initial instance was balanced.
+However, this changes to

-\begin{remark} The parameter dependence of the lower bound of Theorem~\ref{thm:tdd_lowerbound} almost coincides with the norm bound $g_1(A)$ of Lemma~\ref{lem:dual_norm} by providing a $\td$-decomposition whose level heights are evenly split (i.e., each $k_i(F)$ is either $k$ or $k+1$).
+and as the constant $3/4$ vanishes in the Landau notation, the claim still holds. \end{proof} \begin{remark} The parameter dependence of the lower bound of Theorem~\ref{thm:tdd_lowerbound} almost coincides with the norm bound $g_1(A)$ of Lemma~\ref{lem:dual_norm} by providing a $\td$-decomposition whose level heights are evenly split (i.e., each $k_i(F)$ is either $k$ or $k+1$).
 As compared with the recent lower bound of Knop, Pilipczuk, and Wrochna~\cite{KnopPW:2018}, our lower bound is slightly stronger (see below), and, more importantly, gives a tighter lower bound for each class of~\eqref{IP} with a fixed topological height $\ell \in \N$.
 Let us elaborate.

 Our algorithms have parameter dependence of $(2g_1(A))^{\Oh(\td_D(A))}$ which is $(\|A\|_\infty K)^{\Oh(\td_D(A) \cdot (K-1))}$, with $K \leq \prod_{i=0}^{\ttd(F)} k_i(F)$.
 Thus, in an asymptotic sense, the exponential dependence of our algorithm differs from our lower bound by a factor of $\td_D(A) \log K$.
 We find this remarkable, because closing this gap turns out to be a generalization of a major open problem: is there an $(\|A\|_\infty m)^{\Oh(m)} n$ algorithm for~\eqref{ILP}?
 The fastest known algorithm has complexity $(\|A\|_\infty m)^{\Oh(m^2)} n$~\cite{EisenbrandW:2018}, and there is no $(\|A\|_\infty m)^{o(m)} n$ algorithm assuming ETH~\cite{KnopPW:2018}.
 Taking $n$-fold IP as an analogue, there is an algorithm with parameter dependence $(\|A\|_\infty rs)^{\Oh(r^2s + s^2)}$~\cite{JansenLR:2018} and Theorem~\ref{thm:tdd_lowerbound} implies that under ETH no algorithm achieves $(\|A\|_\infty)^{o(r^2 + rs + s^2)}$ (improving this to $(\|A\|_{\infty} rs)^{o(rs)}$ would also be interesting).